 This has resulted in extensive advanced technology facilities situated on 'Innovation Avenue' for use by tenants and companies across the region.
 These include 3D printing capabilities ranging from polymer to stainless steel and titanium, offering insight into latest additive manufacturing techniques, backed up by state-of-the art X-ray CT and a Zeiss Microscopy Suite.
-Facilities include research and development laboratories on-site for businesses.
+Facilities include research and development laboratories on-site for businesses, product design and prototyping support, to help more companies with diversification and technology adoption projects, supported by innovation vouchers to help entrepreneurs and micro firms realise their ideas.

-The University's Enterprise Hub and business engagement team are co-located in 3M BIC to promote linkages across the innovation eco-system between businesses, entrepreneurial students and University staff.
+The University's Enterprise Hub is co-located in 3M BIC to promote linkages across the innovation eco-system between businesses, entrepreneurial students and University staff.

-More recently, the centre's conferencing and training facilities have become the home for the newly launched Sir George Buckley Leadership Centre (more details later in the strategy) and it is planned to increase the number of businesses participating in leadership and management programmes.
+More recently, the centre's conferencing and training facilities are the home for the Sir George Buckley Leadership Centre and it is planned to increase the number of businesses participating in leadership and management programmes.